1971–72 AEK Athens F.C. season: Overview

+In the league AEK presented two faces throughout the season.
+In the home matches they achieved only one draw and one defeat, winning the rest of the games.
+However they paid their bad performances in the away matches, dropping points in almost every away game, achieving only 4 wins out of the 17 total of games.
+That resulted in a third-place finish with 6 points behind the champion Panathinaikos.
+Top scorer of the team was Mimis Papaioannou with 12 league goals.

 Players

 Squad information

 NOTE: The players are the ones that have been announced by the AEK Athens' press release.
 No edits should be made unless a player arrival or exit is announced.
-Updated 30 June 1972, 23:59 UTC+2.
+Updated 11 June 1972, 23:59 UTC+2.